 Using High-Speed Milling to Produce Marking Dies

 A big emphasis for this customer was in creating very small features, some less than 0.010”.
-There are a few features about DATRON that work especially well with creating dies like this that I’d like to share with you.
+There are a few DATRON features that work especially well with creating dies like this that I’d like to share with you.

 - Proper tooling – Strangely enough, a good old-fashioned split shank engraver is the tool of choice in this arena, with some minor caveats.
 These tools work well with high-RPM engraving due in part to their ability to properly evacuate a chip.
 Also, be certain to spec a tool that has the correct cutting angles for the material you are working in, otherwise, the tool probably won’t last very long.